 When a sativa plant is cross-bred with an indica plant, the result is known as a hybrid.
 The majority of cannabis strains in existence today are hybrids, and produce effects varying from relaxing to uplifting.
 Hybrids can be further classified as sativa-dominant or indica-dominant, depending on which traits the plant inherits.

 THC (delta-9-tetrahydrocannabinol) is the most prevalent compound in cannabis.
 It is both psychoactive and intoxicating.
 CBD (cannabidiol) is psychoactive as it interacts with receptors in the brain, but not intoxicating.
-Many patients choose CBD for symptom relief if they do not wish to feel “high” or impaired.
-Some patients also choose to combine THC and CBD as the two cannabinoids can work together to provide enhanced symptom relief.
+Many patients choose CBD if they do not wish to feel “high” or impaired.
+Some patients also choose to combine THC and CBD as the two cannabinoids can work synergistically together.
+This is known as the Entourage Effect.

 Cannabinoids are chemical compounds found in cannabis.
 There are over 100 of them, but so far THC and CBD have been the most studied.
 The Endocannabinoid System (ECS) is a network of receptors in the human body that cannabinoids, as well as endocannabinoids – naturally occurring compounds that the body produces – interact with.
 The ECS plays a role in many biological functions such as pain, sleep, appetite, and the immune system.

 Terpenes are organic compounds found in a variety of plants, fruits, and vegetables.
 Terpenes produce distinct aromas such as citrus or pine, and are responsible for the flavor of cannabis strains.
 Besides flavor and aroma, terpenes may also have therapeutic applications.
 They work in combination with cannabinoids to produce a range of effects called the Entourage Effect.